xiaolai/regular-investing-in-box/docs/en/README.md

 >Note: The historical data in this chart is from [Yahoo Finance (Bitcoin USD)](https://finance.yahoo.com/quote/BTC-USD/history/), and the chart was created in Google Sheets; you can view the data and chart [here](https://docs.google.com/spreadsheets/d/1pzc6p4UhyAMtqaKis2_uU3hbi8Um34ArTiUQr1tZpc0/edit?usp=sharing).

 Even though you entered the market at the worst time, your investment has still been profitable in USD terms, with the red line (your assets in USD terms) passing the blue line (your total investment in USD terms) on May 6th, 2019.
 If you invested \$100 each week, by the 87th week you would have invested \$8,700, but your Bitcoin would have been worth \$16,417, for a gain of **88.71%**.
-This is despite the fact that Bitcoin remained over 62.85% off of it's all-time high, which was when you started investing.
+This is despite the fact that Bitcoin remained 62.85% off of it's all-time high, which was when you started investing.

 This can seem really flabbergasting at first:

 >With regular investing, even if you start at what seems like the worst time, such as just before a market crash, your overall investment will become profitable **before the market recovers**.

 Some fans of regular investing always emphasize a partially correct fact, which is that regular investing will effectively reduce your average cost.
 But the other side of the coin is that it also probably raises your average cost.
 It's obvious, isn't it?
-So these fans are using an incorrect reason to choose the correct strategy .
+So these fans are using an incorrect reason to choose the correct strategy.
 But how long can an operating system with an error at the base level continue to run for?

 The reason why regular investing is effective is that **it matches up with the following reality of markets**: